Depart-de-Sentier/visualization-contest-2022/README.md

 ## Prize fund

-The prize fund is €2000, sponsored by the [ecoinvent association](https://ecoinvent.org/) and supplemented by [Cauldron Solutions](https://www.cauldron.ch/).
+The prize fund is €2000, sponsored by the [ecoinvent association](https://ecoinvent.org/).
+Thanks a lot!

 * First place: €1000
 * Second place: €500